|Major Groups > Puffballs > Calostoma cinnabarinum|

 by Michael Kuo

 Readers who are used to my admonitions against identifying mushrooms by comparing them to photographs may be surprised to hear me say that Calostoma cinnabarinum is probably an exception.
-Roger Phillips (1991/2005) calls Calostoma cinnabarinum the "Stalked Puffball-in-Aspic," which is a very apt description of this beautifully disgusting fungus.
+Roger Phillips (1991/2005) calls Calostoma cinnabarinum the "stalked puffball-in-aspic," which is a very apt description of this beautifully disgusting fungus, since it sheds gelatinous red chunks that slide down its stem and surround it.

-DNA research (see Hughey et al., 2000 and Binder & Bresinsky, 2002) has located Calostoma cinnabarinum within the bolete order, along with some other rather strange bedfellows.
-More recently, Wilson and collaborators (2007) used isotopic, molecular, and morphological analysis to demonstrate that Calostoma cinnabarinum is mycorrhizal (like boletes!), rather than saprobic as had previously been assumed.
+DNA research has located the genus Calostoma within the bolete order, along with some other rather strange bedfellows—and Wilson and collaborators (2007) used isotopic, molecular, and morphological analysis to demonstrate that Calostoma cinnabarinum is mycorrhizal (like boletes), rather than saprobic as had previously been assumed.

-Ecology: Mycorrhizal with oaks; growing alone or gregariously, often in moss beds or in low-lying, wet areas; spring through fall; eastern North America, Texas, and perhaps in the Southwest; apparently more common at higher elevations within its range.
+Ecology: Mycorrhizal with oaks; growing alone or gregariously, often in moss beds or in low-lying, wet areas; spring through fall; eastern North America, Texas, and perhaps in the Southwest; also Central America and South America, and reported from Asia; apparently more common at higher elevations within its range.
+The illustrated and described collections are from North Carolina.

 Cite this page as: